handsontable/handsontable/docs/content/guides/accessories-and-menus/searching-values.md

   - highlight values
   - search values
 react:
-  metaTitle: Search values - React Data Grid | Handsontable
+  metaTitle: Searching values - React Data Grid | Handsontable
 searchCategory: Guides
 ---

-# Search values
+# Searching values

 Type the text you are looking for in the search bar to highlight the desired values.
 Use API methods to implement the search bar outside of the data grid.